fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    </TabItem>
    </Tabs>

-7. It may take a few minutes for the Ingress resource to get the `ADDRESS`.
+7. It might take a few minutes for the Ingress resource to get the `ADDRESS`.
    You can watch the status by running:

    ```bash
    kubectl get ingress controller-ingress -w